laomatt/prime_mult_table/README.md

 "The optimized solution performs worse."
 ```

-The 'silent' keyword will prevent the table being tested from being outputed to the screen and only reported the time difference between the two.
+The 'silent' keyword will prevent the table being tested from being printed to the screen and only report the time difference between the two.